The next few Posts lay-out the originating historical roots of Shūnyam.

 There is nothing holy, religious, sacred, spiritual, esoteric or mystical about Shūnyam.
 To limit it so would be to abase its Truth.

 There is nothing earthy, profane or banal about it either.
 But that is less often the slip.
+Put an early religious label on Shūnyam and you will spin interminably in a binary loop.

 Indian records are sketchy as is the norm.
 We know Bodhidharman cited from the Laṅkāvatāra Sūtra, [Lanka, as in Sri Lanka today] a later tradition to the Prajñā Pāramitha.